aledev504/aledev504/README.md

 Here are some ideas to get you started:

-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning HTML, JavaScript, React and NodeJS